smallDazza/T1A3_Terminal_Application/README.md

 ***Description*** - The Package Delivery Cost Calculator will estimate a delivery charge based on a number of user entered data inputs.
 This feature has been based on the current 2024 Australia Post Parcel Charges for the standard parcel delivery service only.
 These can be viewed from this pdf:
 [Australia Post Parcel Regular Service Charges 2024, Based on Pages 14, 15, 16 & 17 Rates](https://auspost.com.au/content/dam/auspost_corp/media/documents/post-guides/post-charges-guide-ms11.pdf)

-The user inputs are:
- - Sender name & contact number.
- - Sender postcode.
- - Receiver name & address.
- - Receiver postcode.
- - Package dimensions of length, width and height.
-Entered in centremetres.
- - Package weight.
-Entered in kilograms.
- - Entering Y or N for yes or no answers.

 From the postcodes, dimensions and weight inputs a package delivery cost will be calculated.
 These will all be displayed to the user, who can choose to book the delivery job or not.